osv-io/blog/source/_posts/2014-08-11-redis-memonly.markdown

 Ubuntu14.04, and launched it.
 Once it launched, we have downloaded and compiled redis' latest, and moved the redis.conf used by OSv to the machine.
-The only difference in that configuration file from what is shipped with redis by default, is that we disable all kinds of disk activity.
+The only difference in that configuration file from what is shipped with redis by default, is that we disable disk activity.
 As already explained, OSv currently do not support that, and to be fair, the Linux guest we are comparing against should not hit the disk either at any point.

-On ubuntu, redis was ran with:
+On ubuntu, redis was run with:

 ```
 numactl --physcpubind=1 redis-server ~/redis.conf